WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_19.md

 Now it is planted in the wilderness, in a dry and thirsty land.

 ###### 14
 And fire has gone out from the stem of its shoots, has consumed its fruit, so that there remains in it no strong stem, no scepter for ruling.
-This is a lamentation and has become a lamentation. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+This is a lamentation and has become a lamentation.

 ***